phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-virt.md

   </details>

-To run image under qemu you should type:
+To run the image under qemu you should type:

 ```bash
 ./scripts/riscv64-virt.sh